rsksmart/rif-identity-services/data-vault/README.md

-  IPFS_PORT= port of an http IPFS gateway IPFS_HOST=host of an IPFS gateway - should be used if running with Docker DATABASE_FILE=relative path of the sqlite database
+  IPFS_PORT= port of an http IPFS gateway IPFS_HOST=host of an IPFS gateway - should be used if running with Docker DATABASE_FILE=relative path of the sqlite database NODE_ENV=dev or production environment, used for logging purposes
   ```

   Example